ucbrise/flor/README.md

 We provide additional examples in the ``examples`` directory.
 A good starting point is ``linear.py``.

 ## License
-Flor is licensed under the [Apache v2 License](https://www.apache.org/licenses/LICENSE-2.0).
+FLOR is licensed under the [Apache v2 License](https://www.apache.org/licenses/LICENSE-2.0).